Daniel-16/recipe-sharing/server/README.md

 - `POST /api/subscribe`: Subscribe to email newsletters and updates
   - Required fields: `email`
 - `GET /api/userRecipes`: Get recipes of an authenticated user
   - This endpoint requires authentication (JWT token in the `Authorization` header).
+- `DELETE api/recipe/:recipeId/delete`: Delete a single recipe
+  - This endpoint requires authentication (JWT token in the `Authorization` header).
+- `GET api/recipe/:recipeId`: Get a single recipe
+  - Replace `/:recipeId` with the created recipe's id.
+  - This endpoint requires authentication (JWT token in the `Authorization` header).

 <!-- ## User Schema